 What ideas should students include?

 Create the following shapes and cut out templates for your students.
-If you own our Interactive Writing Notebooks, the shapes are provided for you.
+If you own our Step-by-Step Writing Program, the shapes are provided for you OR you can buy the Brainstorming Interactive Pages separately!
 Students should trace the shapes in their notebooks or loose leaf paper.

 For each shape, students should brainstorm ideas for: